 Today we are beginning to see the tear-down and replacement of commercial buildings in Wedgwood along 35th Ave NE.
 Due to the lack of action from Seattle City Council on zoning issues, townhouses with blank walls are being built in the commercial district instead of the storefronts which are wanted by the Wedgwood community.

 Wedgwood was somewhat rural, was outside of the city limits and had no apartment buildings until after World War Two.
 After completion of the Oneida Gardens apartments in 1948, sixty more years went by until another apartment building opened, the Jasper in 2012.

 The Jasper at 8606 35th Ave NE was the first four-story-tall building to be built on 35th Ave NE near Wedgwood’s commercial center at NE 85th Street.
 Despite prolonged negotiations with the developer, Wedgwood neighborhood activists were unable to win any concessions such as accessible public space or set-backs to make the Jasper building less overwhelming.

-Another big disappointment was that the Jasper building does not have storefronts at the sidewalk level.
-We learned that developers are not required to put in retail in a new apartment building like the Jasper.
+Another big disappointment to the neighborhood, was that the Jasper building does not have storefronts at the sidewalk level.
+We learned that developers are not required to put in retail at ground level, in a new apartment building like the Jasper.